remag2069/WaveMix-Inpainting/README.md

 MyData/test/masked_images/ --ext JPEG
 ```

-5. run file
+3. Train

 ```
 python3 wavepaint.py -batch 16 -save visual_example -train_dir MyData/train
 ```
-where `batch` refers to the batch size and `save` refers to the path to which train samples are stored per epoch.
+where `batch` refers to the batch size, `save` refers to the path to which train samples are stored per epoch and `train_dir` is the location of the train dataset.

 ### Model Architecture